We Asked! A Hungry Person’s Guide to Pizza Downtown.

 Karyn: The Fugh-gedda-bout-it (Spicy genoa, capicollo, Italian sausage, banana peppers).
 I think people enjoy the unique toppings.
 It’s something a little bit different than what you usually see and the quality of the meats is way higher than what you typically see in a fast food type environment.

-Tony: I would say it's a tie between the Margarita because that's the classic of all pizzas and the Carnivale, which is a play on words, it's a meat type of pizza with different types of salamis and sausages.
-The Margarita is popular because it's a very light pizza, it's only 800 calories and it's the original pizza, the first one recorded in history, and it's also a perfect balance of flavours.
+Tony: I would say it's a tie between the Margherita because that's the classic of all pizzas and the Carnivale, which is a play on words, it's a meat type of pizza with different types of salamis and sausages.
+The Margherita is popular because it's a very light pizza, it's only 800 calories and it's the original pizza, the first one recorded in history, and it's also a perfect balance of flavours.
 The Carnivale is for people that like a lot of Italian cold cuts.

 Should a crust be thick or thin?